mediatum/mediatum-docs-en/docs/source/introduction.rst

 ============

 mediaTUM is an open source software product for image, document and video archiving and retrieval written in Python.
-It was originally developed in the framework of the DFG project IntegraTUM and is continuously expanded with new functionalities as required.

 It can be used as:

 * Repository for images and videos:
    * Supported formats: JPG, TIFF, MP4